ary-a-n/Event-Snap/README.md

 # Event Snap

-Event Snap is a Flask-based website designed and developed to help 100 employees gather and manage event data and customer leads.
-This project improves data handling efficiency by 25%.
+Event Snap is a Flask-based website designed and developed to help employees gather and manage event data and customer leads.
-### Note: (Currently in development)
+### Note: (Currently in development): Current goal is to make this website dynamic.
-- Previously, my website was fully deployed and operational, but we are now working on new features and optimizations.
 ## Features

 - Event data management